Experienced Kennesaw DUI Lawyers at Chestney & Sullivan

 - We strongly suggest that you set up an online account with the Georgia Department of Driver Services to monitor the status of your driver’s license: https://dds.georgia.gov/online-services

-Regardless of whether you have actually received a DDS-1205 form from your Kennesaw DUI Officer, it is important for you to understand that you only have 30 days to request a hearing to preserve your driving privileges or waive your hearing through the Georgia Department of Driver Services by opting for an ignition interlock device permit.
+Regardless of whether you have received a DDS-1205 form from your Kennesaw DUI Officer, you need to understand that you only have 30 days to request a hearing to preserve your driving privileges or waive your hearing through the Georgia Department of Driver Services by opting for an ignition interlock device permit.

-Three tracks you can take [beware of making a choice without the advice of an experienced Kennesaw DUI lawyer]:
+Three tracks you can take [beware of choosing without the advice of an experienced Kennesaw DUI lawyer]:

 -